Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 chevron-up

-Summary of Money’s Guide to Tax Relief
+Summary of Money’s guide to tax relief

 Tax relief is a broad term referring to any number of government programs and initiatives that help taxpayers lower or eliminate their tax bills.
+The child tax credit, itemized deductions on your tax return and payment plans for back taxes are all forms of tax relief.

-Tax preparation software or a good accountant can help you identify which tax credits, deductions and exemptions you can take advantage of when filing your taxes.
+Tax software or a good accountant can help you identify which tax credits, deductions and exemptions you can take advantage of when filing your taxes.
 However, if you feel like reading up on it yourself, irs.gov offers an Interactive Tax Assistant tool that can answer questions on hundreds of specific tax topics.